Setup for Python workshops

 Python and Jupyter Notebooks

-• Python is a popular language for scientific computing, and great for general-purpose programming as well.
+Python is a popular language for scientific computing, and great for general-purpose programming as well.
 For this workshop we use Python version 3.x.
-Installing all of its scientific packages individually can be a bit difficult, so we recommend an all-in-one installer.
-We will use Anaconda or Miniconda.
-They both use Conda.
-The main difference is that Anaconda comes with a lot of packages pre-installed.
-With Miniconda you will need to install the required packages.
-We recommend using the Anaconda installation instructions.
+Installing all of its scientific packages individually can be a bit difficult, so we provide an environment file to help you take care of them all together.
+We will use the Miniforge distribution of Python.

 The notebook should open automatically in your browser.
 If it does not or you wish to use a different browser, open this link: http://localhost:8888.